mortezamotegh/breast-cancer-sml-project/README.md

 This project is for educational purposes as part of a coursework submission.
 Dataset used is from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)

+---

+## 📌 Copyright & Code Usage

+© 2025 Morteza Motegh.
+All rights reserved.

+The source code in this repository is provided for educational purposes as part of my coursework.
+You may view and reference the code, but **copying, modifying, or redistributing it in any form without explicit permission is prohibited**.

+If you wish to reuse any part of the code, please contact me to request permission.